 It is important to remember that the most dangerous abuser is the person who is inter-personally winsome.
 The reason why a person can have access to others and can get away with abuse is often due to their capacity to put others at ease.
 Most abuse is not done by those who are revolting to others just because they don’t get opportunity.
 I know of individuals who were caught in acts of child abuse, questioned by authorities, and so winsome that the investigation was dropped before completed.
 They provide plausible even highly believable explanations that help the questioner feel at ease.
 They appear to be open and concerned.
 They are so good they convince most that such abuse could never happen by their hand.
 It takes a very expert examiner to catch them in the subtle lies they tell to themselves and to others.
 Check out Anna Salter’s book on predators if you want to see what she has learned from decades of interviewing known, convicted sex offenders.

 It is easy for us to sit in the chair of judgment when we hear of cover-ups and failures to act.
 These failures to protect children do need to be judged and we ought not shrink back from administering restorative justice for abuse and for the inaction of others.
 However, let us remember that the work of being light in the midst of darkness has many enemies.
 Our own weaknesses plus the pressures of our community and the manipulative actions of offenders conspire to make inaction the easier choice.

 May we take the high road as we encounter abuse in any form.

 Philip G. Monroe, PsyD is Professor of Counseling & Psychology at Biblical Seminary.
-He maintains a private practice with Diane Langberg & Associates and is a board member of GRACE.
+He maintains a private practice with Diane Langberg & Associates.
 His professional and personal musings can be found at www.wisecounsel.wordpress.com.